cujoai/nflua/doc/lib.md

 ### `result = control:receive()`

 Receives a command reply using socket `control`.
+This function should be called multiple times until there are no more fragments to be received.
+Returns `nil` and `"pending"` if there are still fragments to be received.
 The reply of commands sent by operations [`control:create`](#controlcreatename--maxalloc), [`control:destroy`](#controldestroystate), and [`control:execute`](#controlexecutestate-chunk--scriptname) return `true` in case of success.
 The reply of commands sent by operation [`control:list`](#controllist) return a sequence of tables with the following structures: